All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 - Turn the engine off first.

-- Allow the ATV to cool down for at least 15 minutes, if not more.
+- Allow it to cool down for at least 15 minutes, if not more.

 - Open access panels or move accessories out of the way to get better airflow.

-- Check coolant levels when the ATV has cooled down, do not check them hot.
+- Check coolant levels when cooled down, do not check them hot.

-- Once cooled, rinse the ATV off with some water to remove any dirt or mud that maybe blocking airflow.
+- Once cooled, rinse the unit off with some water to remove any dirt or mud that maybe blocking airflow.

 - Once cooled and clean, restart the ATV and go easy to make sure nothing majorly is wrong.